TikoMyster/fithub/README.md

 - IndexedDB
 - Local Storage

 ## How to Contribute

-Calendar add function to add workout completed/like that was done that day Setting page, email, account set-up
+- Calendar add function to add workout completed/like that was done that day
-Motivation board with weight, size, competition goal tracker Add more filters (ex. equipments)
+- Setting page, email, account set-up

-## Tests
+- Motivation board with weight, size, competition goal tracker

-Go the extra mile and write tests for your application.
-Then provide examples on how to run them here.
+- Add more filters (ex. equipments)

 ## Credits